 “The withdrawal represents less than 4% of the total net receipts received by building societies in 2008,” Mr Coles explained.
 “It is not unusual for building societies to have a net withdrawal in January, as savers take money out of their accounts to pay for Christmas expenditure.
 Outflows have occurred in six Januaries out of the last ten.

-figures also show that gross mortgage lending by building societies totaled £1,570million in January, down from £2,395 in December last year, reflecting what is happening across the wider mortgage
+Building Societies Association figures also show that gross mortgage lending by building societies totaled £1,570million in January, down from £2,395 in December last year, reflecting what is happening across the wider mortgage market.

 Mr Coles commented: “With the depressed state of the housing market, it is no surprise that mortgage lending was so low in January.
 Indeed, repayments of existing loans exceeded new lending.
 Potential buyers may not enter the market while it appears that house prices are likely to continue to fall.

 “Lenders may also be wary about granting loans in a declining market and in the current unsettled market conditions will have concerns about the long term availability of funding.”

 © Fair Investment Company Ltd